zatsepinvl/lambda-job-scheduler/README.md

 ./gradlew -p luartz-sample-app bootRun
 ```

-If you are using Spring Boot run configuration in IntelliJ Idea, enable env file:
+If you are using Spring Boot run configuration in IntelliJ IDEA or similar, enable env file:
 ![enable-env-file-idea.png](assets/enable-env-file-idea.png)